8 Setting Expectations

 Students are not expected to:

-• master the learning outcomes AND complete a fully functioning system for our community partner within a single semester.
+• master the learning outcomes AND complete a fully functioning system for our community partner within a semester.

 • develop solutions that will generate income for the community partner (although students may volunteer time to help fundraise for any not-for-profit or charitable community partner on their own time).